ZenFlux/zenflux/packages/zenflux-react-commander/readme.md

 );
 ```

+- When to use:
+  - Subscribe to a derived slice to minimize re-renders
+  - Fine-tune equality comparisons for complex slices
+  - Compose multiple lightweight selectors in a component

+Notes:
+- Uses `useSyncExternalStore` for consistent subscription semantics and change propagation.
+- Subscribes to `INTERNAL_STATE_UPDATED_EVENT` and recalculates only when the selected slice changes by `equalityFn`.

 #### useCommandHook(commandName, handler, ref?)

 - Import: `import { useCommandHook } from "@zenflux/react-commander/hooks"`
 - Purpose: Declarative (un)subscription to a command using `useCommand` internally with automatic cleanup
 - Uses the same resolution strategy as `useCommand` (current context → name match → on-demand)

+- When to use:
+  - Observe command results for analytics, logging, or side-effects
+  - React to commands dispatched from this or other instances
+  - Bind to a specific instance via `ref`

 ```tsx
 useCommandHook("App/ChannelsList/SetName", (_result, args) => { /* analytics */ });